 What is it like to experience multiples types of trauma?
 How can we better understand the experiences of those who face historical and present day trauma?
 What do we need to learn in order to grow and to heal as individuals and as a society?

 These are some of the questions I have been pondering in the last while.
 Over on social media, I have had the privilege of engaging with individuals who are on ground floor of the issues facing individuals and culture today.

-Tracy Barbour is one of those people.
-Tracy experienced multiple adverse experiences growing up and she faces ongoing systemic trauma every day.
-Tracy is actively working personally and professionally to make changes locally in her hometown of New York City and in the greater world.
-I invited Tracy to share her fierce compassion and wisdom here.
+Trace Barbour Aguila is one of those people.
+Trace experienced multiple adverse experiences growing up and they face ongoing systemic trauma every day.
+Trace is actively working personally and professionally to make changes locally in their hometown of New York City and in the greater world.
+I invited Trace to share their fierce compassion and wisdom here.

 How would you describe healing from childhood trauma while facing ongoing systemic traumas?

 I would describe it as uncomfortable and exhausting.
 There can be despair because you face it everyday.
 You get up and it’s there.
 It’s ongoing engagement with biases, racism, sexism, ageism, and classism.
 That’s really hard.